 The Dean of Jersey

 The Dean of Jersey is the head of the Anglican Church in Jersey and chaplain to the Assembly.
-He has the right to speak but not to vote, although as a rule he will only normally speak on matters that directly affect the Church, or on moral issues.
+He has the right to speak but not to vote, although by convention he often only speaks on matters that directly affect the Church, or on moral issues.

 Attorney General and Solicitor General

 The Attorney General and the Solicitor General (‘the Law Officers’) are appointed by the Crown.
 They are Members of the States by virtue of their office and are legal advisers to the Assembly.
 They have a right to speak but not to vote.
 They do not generally speak on political matters other than those in which they have a direct official interest.
 Any Member may request a Law Officer to give legal advice on a matter before the Assembly.

 The officers of the States are the Greffier of the States, who is the Clerk of the States, the Deputy Greffier (Clerk Assistant) and the Viscount, who is the Executive Officer of the States.